 Now billed as The Four King Sisters, the quartet, featuring Luise, Alyce, Donna and Yvonne, recorded hit after hit for RCA Records including “Mairzy Doates,” ‘Nighty Night”, “Miss Otis Regrets", “San Fernando Valley”, "Jersey Bounce" and the “Hut-Sut Song.”
 As the sisters developed their signature vocal style, becoming the first female vocal group to perform jazz-based four part harmonies, thirteen of their recordings made the top 30 between 1941 and 1945.

-Hollywood beckoned and the sisters began to appear in films including Cuban Pete with Desi Arnaz, Meet the People with Lucille Ball and MGM’s Thrill of Romance with Van Johnson and Esther Williams -- but a whole new era of success and creative achievement lie ahead as a new decade dawned for the talented vocal group.
+Hollywood beckoned and the sisters began to appear in films including Sing Your Worries Away with Burt Lahr, June Havoc, Buddy Ebsen and Patsy Kelly, Cuban Pete with Desi Arnaz, Meet the People with Lucille Ball and Thrill of a Romance with Van Johnson and Esther Williams -- but a whole new era of success and creative achievement lie ahead as a new decade dawned for the talented vocal group.

 Signed to Capitol Records in 1957, The King Sisters debuted a brand new sophisticated sound, lowering the keys of their songs, featuring more unisons and developing a far more jazz oriented feel to their performances of always first rate material.